shion-coder/weather/README.md

 # Weather

-Weahter app using React, Redux, Redux Saga, styled with Tailwind CSS & styled-component
+The weather forecast that displays weather information from the Dark Sky API.
+An autocomplete text field showing a partial city search query and matching.
+Offer 7 days info, the weather now, hourly weather, today’s weather, tomorrow’s weather ...
+You can book mark the city and switch theme between dark & light

-User can search city with auto complete search box, get current weather and 7 day weather forecasts, add city to favorite, switch theme between dark & light, ...
+Weather app using React, Redux, Redux Saga, styled with Tailwind CSS & styled-component